-This report describes evidence of the extent to which Dynamic Learning Maps® (DLM®) alternate academic achievement standards are aligned to ensure that a student with significant cognitive disabilities (SCD) who meets the alternate academic achievement standards is on track to pursue postsecondary education or competitive integrated employment.
+This report describes evidence of the extent to which Dynamic Learning Maps® (DLM®) yearend model alternate academic achievement standards are aligned to ensure that a student with significant cognitive disabilities (SCD) who meets the alternate academic achievement standards is on track to pursue postsecondary education or competitive integrated employment.
 Findings support our hypotheses that:

-- 1. Nearly all academic skills will be associated with performance level descriptors (PLDs) at a variety of grades between grade 3 and high school.
-Few if any academic skills will first occur before grade 3 At Target or after high school At Target. - 2.
-Because academic skills may be associated with multiple opportunities and with soft skills needed for employment and education, we expected Hypothesis 1 to hold for academic skills associated with employment opportunities, education opportunities, and soft skills.
+- 1. The academic skills needed for postsecondary education opportunities will be aligned with At Target PLDs at a range of grades between grade 3 and high school. - Because academic skills may be associated with multiple opportunities and with soft skills needed for employment and education, we expected Hypothesis 1 to hold for academic skills associated with employment opportunities, education opportunities, and soft skills.